• R Cookbook 2nd Edition

 Both functions have a key feature: they do not reload packages that are already loaded, so calling twice for the same package is harmless.
 This is especially nice for writing scripts.
 The script can load needed packages while knowing that loaded packages will not be reloaded.

-function will unload a package that is currently loaded:
+The detach function will unload a package that is currently loaded:

-Observe that the package name must be qualified, as in package:MASS
+Observe that the package name must be qualified, as in package:MASS.

 One reason to unload a package is that it contains a function whose name conflicts with a same-named function lower on the search list.
 When such a conflict occurs, we say the higher function masks the lower function.
 You no longer “see” the lower function because R stops searching when it finds the higher function.
 Hence, unloading the higher package unmasks the lower name.